haghdk/html-training/README.md

 # Let's Build a Website Together!

 Today, we’re going to do something super cool: we’re going to create a website!
 By the end of this little adventure, you’ll have your very own webpage to show off.
-If you’re curious about what we’re making, you can take a peek [here](http://www.hagh.dk).
 Ready?
 Let’s dive in!

 ## What Do We Need to Get Started?